-Steve Austin was a pastor when he nearly died by suicide.
-These days, he lives to help others heal.
+I was a pastor when I nearly died by suicide.
+These days, I live to help others heal.

 Steve came to our church to present a forum on self-care and the basics of suicide prevention.
 It was one of the best events I’ve been privileged to host in more than twenty years of local church ministry.
 Drawing from his personal experience, Steve takes his audience on a journey from despair to hope, from chaos to calm.
 Full of wit and wisdom, his 90-minute presentation left everyone wanting more.

 Steve Austin knows how to keep an audience on the edge of their seats with his wonderful mix of energy, honesty, and sensitive content.
 Great delivery.
 Look forward to seeing and hearing him again.

 Steve spoke at our little church recently and it was such a good experience.
 His honest vulnerability, experience with trauma and mental health, and his message of hope was just what we needed.
 We've had enough of speakers offering easy 3-step solutions to life's problems.
 We need more like Steve who can tell us from experience that God is with us in our most painful places.